One Cebu: 2022 elections

 After several months, Gwen Garcia officially endorsed the tandem of Bongbong Marcos and Sara Duterte for upcoming 2022 presidential elections.
-The endorsement of Marcos and Duterte caused Pablo John "PJ" Garcia (one of the political supporters of Isko Moreno's presidential campaign) to step down as secretary-general of the party, but PJ Garcia one said that he will still support and campaign for all of the 1-Cebu candidates (especially on their district).
+The endorsement of Marcos and Duterte caused PJ Garcia (one of the political supporters of Isko Moreno's presidential campaign) to step down as secretary-general of the party, but PJ Garcia one said that he will still support and campaign for all of the 1-Cebu candidates (especially on their district).
+Lolypop Ouano-Dizon appointed as interim secretary general.
+After of the election, the fear of Sugbuak constantly gaining momentum, as another set proposal of the movements arose in July 2022, with Mactan Island, as a separate province.